Jtendersen/Jtendersen/README.md

 - 💬 Ask me about **Anything you want.
 If I don´t know the answer we can find it toghether!**

 - 📫 How to reach me **jtendersen@gmail.com**

+- Feel free to reach out if you want to collaborate or just have a chat.
+I believe in growing together in this ever-evolving world of tech!

 <h3 align="left">Connect with me:</h3>
 <p align="left">